rutikwankhade/Devblogs-hashnode/ckcva0qvp00lj7os1gczwd80k.md

 ![giphy (1).gif](https://cdn.hashnode.com/res/hashnode/image/upload/v1593190717812/9bbfmLu8e.gif)

-## What is command-line interface?
+## What is the command-line interface?
 Command-line Interface (CLI) 💻 is a text-based interface used to interact with software and operating system by typing commands into the interface and receive a response in the same way.

 It is a program that allows users to type text commands instructing the computer to do specific tasks.
 The command-line interface is the original way of talking to our machine.
 Don't get confused with the terms command line and terminal.
 They are often used interchangeably to indicate a text-based interface for navigating your operating system.
 Command-line is very windows centric terminology, whereas the terminal is very mac centric.